 - Burns due to chemical exposure

-Family First ER is your local trauma and ER center in Baytown, Texas.
+Family First ER is your local trauma and ER center.
 With an emergency team on stand-by, onsite imaging, and dedicated healthcare professionals, our services rival the area’s top hospitals and medical clinics.
 Learn more about our trauma unit and ER services by contacting us today.